rrrodrigo/html5media/README.markdown

 This will play the video with subtitles without Flash in any HTML5-capable browser.
 For older browser it will revert to [Flowplayer][] (Flash) and display the same SRT subtitles using Flowplayer plugins called [FlowplayerCaptions][] and [FlowplayerContent][].

+One more thing: [Flowplayer][] has been upgraded to version 3.2.7 in this fork.

 [SubRip SRT format]: http://en.wikipedia.org/wiki/SubRip
 [jquery videosub]: https://github.com/icelab/jquery-videosub